Relative VGIT and an application to degenerations of Hilbert schemes: Application to degeneration of Hilbert schemes

 \subsection{Setup}

-We first fix some notation which will be used throughout this section.
-Let $\kk$ be an algebraically closed field of characteristic $0$.
-Let $C$ be a smooth affine curve over $\kk$ and $f \colon X \to C$ a projective strict simple degeneration.
-Roughly speaking, this means that $f$ has a unique (mildly) singular fiber, which moreover forms a strict normal crossing divisor on the non-singular variety $X$; we refer to \cite{GHH-2016} for a precise definition.
-We emphasize however, that we do not make any assumption on the relative dimension of $f$.
+We first fix some notations which will be used throughout this section; more details can be found in \cite{GHHZ-2018}.

+Let $\kk$ be an algebraically closed field of characteristic $0$, $C$ a smooth affine curve over $\kk$ and $f \colon X \to C$ a projective strict simple degeneration.
+We do not make any assumption on the relative dimension of $f$.
+By applying Jun Li's technique of expanded degenerations, we obtain a new family